Psychedelic medicine and therapies have arrived.

 Our Mission and Vision

-Mission: The Board of Psychedelic Medicine and Therapies will certify psychedelic-assisted psychotherapists to ensure the competent, safe, and ethical delivery of psychedelic medicine in an equitable and accessible manner for members of diverse populations.
+Mission: The Board of Psychedelic Medicine and Therapies will certify psychedelic-assisted therapists to ensure the competent, safe, and ethical delivery of psychedelic medicine in an equitable and accessible manner for members of diverse populations.

 Gina MagañaProgram Manager

 Why do we need psychedelic medicine?

 Mental health care in this country is in crisis and failing by almost every measure.
 Psychedelic medicine holds the promise to shift our paradigm in mental health to a model that embodies real transformation.
 Current research has indicated sustained benefits, and in many cases, a complete resolution of the underlying clinical issue after a few treatment episodes with either MDMA or psilocybin.
 Our current model of psychiatric care requires daily administration of medicine to reduce symptoms.
 Psychedelic medicine has the potential to become a new paradigm in mental health treatment that offers real hope and substantive progress.

 A certification test provides a clear and coherent career path for practitioners.
 It will assess the skills and knowledge tailored to therapeutic work with psychedelic medicines, in particular MDMA and psilocybin.
 Practitioners who pass will be credentialed as a Board-Certified Psychedelic Practitioner (BCPP).
 This credential will identify those healthcare providers who are qualified to treat mental disorders using approved psychedelic medicines and therapy practices.
 The BCPP designation confirms that certified practitioners have met the requirements for certification through initial assessment and periodic recertification.
 This credential then can be applied to reimbursement requests, job applications, professional advancement and client confidence.

 How does the board determine what needs to be tested?